• Skip to main content

 • What Are The Best Dairy Products To Eat?

-Do I eat low fat?
+Like many people, you may have questions like: Do I eat low fat dairy or high fat?
 Is it okay to eat cheese?
-And is milk okay?
+And is milk okay with diabetes?

-Well, hopefully by the time you’re done reading this you’ll have a whole new perspective on diabetes and dairy.
+Well, by the time you’re done reading this you’ll have a whole new perspective on diabetes and dairy, based on science and facts, not guesswork!

 Low Fat vs. High Fat Compared

-We’ve all been so used to choosing low fat options but let’s look at some low fat yogurt.
+We’ve all been so used to choosing low fat options but let’s look at the nutrition facts of low fat yogurt.

 Low Fat Yogurt is High in Sugar